Faithful Semitoric Systems: Introduction

-Section \ref{sec:vats} is the heart of the paper: It contains the definition of vertical almost-toric systems as well as all the main results described above. \purge{Sections \ref{sec:defin-basic-prop} and \ref{sec:geom-impl-s1} prove basic properties of vertical almost-toric systems.
-In particular, } Section \ref{sec:defin-basic-prop} contains main result \ref{item:1} as Proposition \ref{prop:at-vat}, characterizations of the moment map image of vertical almost-toric systems (Corollary \ref{cor:contractible_mom_map}), and a useful criterion to determine which saturated subsystems of vertical almost-toric systems are vertical almost-toric (Proposition \ref{prop:sub_mostly_vat}).
-Section \ref{sec:geom-impl-s1} explores the consequences of the presence of the $S^1$-action.
-The existence of cartographic homeomorphisms (Theorem \ref{prop:rh}) is proved in Section \ref{sec:cuts-cart-home}, which also establishes some useful topological properties of the complements of the cuts needed to define cartographic homeomorphisms.
-Section \ref{sec:set-cart-home} describes the set of cartographic homeomorphisms associated to a given vertical almost-toric system, paying particular attention to the subtleties that arise from allowing infinitely many focus-focus points (see Theorem \ref{thm:different_carto}).
-Finally, Section \ref{sec:choos-an-appr} proves that, in some sense, cartographic homeomorphisms can be made smooth everywhere by modifying them on arbitrarily small neighborhoods of the defining cuts. \purge{(what we call {\em admissible half-strips}, cf.\ Section \ref{sec:admissible}).} This is the content of Theorem \ref{thm:rect-embedding}, which can be used to establish the existence of $\boldsymbol{\eta}$-cartographic vertical almost-toric systems in any given isomorphism class (Theorem \ref{thm:eta-carto}).
+Section~\ref{sec:dscc-home-boldsymb} contains all results concerning faithful semitoric systems and cartographic homeomorphisms.
+The existence of cartographic homeomorphisms (Theorem~\ref{prop:rh}) is proved in Section~\ref{sec:cuts-cart-home}, which also establishes some useful topological properties of the complements of the cuts needed to define cartographic homeomorphisms.
+Section~\ref{sec:set-cart-home} describes the set of cartographic homeomorphisms associated to a given faithful semitoric system, paying particular attention to the subtleties that arise from allowing infinitely many focus-focus points (see Theorem~\ref{thm:different_carto}).
+By understanding the set of cartographic homeomorphisms associated to a given faithful semitoric system, we classify faithful semitoric systems with no focus-focus points up to any of the notions of isomorphisms of Definition~\ref{defn:im_faithful_st} (see Lemma~\ref{lemma:class_no_ff}), and construct an invariant of faithful semitoric systems with at least one focus-focus point up to isomorphisms of integrable systems (see Lemma~\ref{lemma:im_inv_full}).
+The latter can be viewed as a first step towards achieving a classification of faithful semitoric systems as integrable systems.
+Finally, Section~\ref{sec:choos-an-appr} proves that, in some sense, cartographic homeomorphisms can be made smooth everywhere by modifying them on arbitrarily small neighborhoods of the defining cuts.
+This is the content of Theorem~\ref{thm:rect-embedding}, which can be used to establish the existence of $\boldsymbol{\eta}$-cartographic faithful semitoric systems in any given isomorphism class (Theorem~\ref{thm:eta-carto}).